 There are plenty of meal kits that cater to particular needs.
 For example, if you’re a picky eater or have a special diet or allergies, finding a service that has many meal options for different dietary preferences would be best.
 If you have a family, need variety, or are very active and need large portions, a service that doesn’t cap its number of meals per order would be ideal.

-Are delivered meal plans worth it?
+Are meal delivery services worth it?

 When you consider the convenience of delivered meal plans, you may think it’s worth it if you’re struggling with preparing your own healthy meals or you already order takeout but know you could spend your cash on more nutritious foods.